algolia/autocomplete/packages/website/docs/autocomplete-js.md

 > `string | HTMLElement` | **required**

-The container for the Autocomplete search input.
+The container for the Autocomplete search box.
 You can either pass a [CSS selector](https://developer.mozilla.org/docs/Web/CSS/CSS_Selectors) or an [Element](https://developer.mozilla.org/docs/Web/API/HTMLElement).
 If there are several containers matching the selector, Autocomplete picks up the first one.

 import CreateAutocompleteProps from './partials/createAutocomplete-props.md'